 What I would like to see is greater attention being given to articles 45 and 68 of the Basic Law—that is to say a situation where we can look forward to an election of the Chief Executive and a fully democratic Legislative Assembly.
 I am an optimist.
 I would actually like to see democracy in Hong Kong greatly improved in the years ahead, and that has to be our ambition.
 Unfortunately, the events of the past few days have made that rather less likely.

 As I said to the hon.
 Member for St Helens South and Whiston (Ms Rimmer), I am an optimist and I want to see democracy improved in Hong Kong.
 I would hope that China agrees that its special nature is good for China, too.
 It is good for Hong Kong, and it is good for China.
 It is good for China’s prosperity.
 Articles 45 and 68 of the Basic Law contain within them the seeds of advancing democracy.
 That is why they are there and were signed up to by both the Chinese and the UK Governments in 1984.
 That is where I would like to see the attention focused in the years ahead, running up to the end of the Sino-British agreement.
 If we can move towards that, I think China will come to see that it is to its advantage, as well as to the advantage of the people of Hong Kong, that we should advance democracy further in Hong Kong rather than see it pulled back.
 Unfortunately, that is, as the hon.
-Member for Bishop Auckland said in her remarks, the trajectory that we are on at the moment.
+Member for Bishop Auckland said, the trajectory that we are on at the moment.

 In light of the increasing aggressiveness of the Chinese Government, the influence that the Chinese Government have had on Hong Kong, and even the Chinese Government’s condemnation of any comment by the UK Government on events in Hong Kong, many people rightly believe that the rights that they thought that they had under the joint declaration are being slowly strangled.
 The Minister has said that he is going to hold the Chinese Government’s feet to the fire on this issue.
 Will he tell us in what practical ways that is being done?

-It is very important that institutions such as this House and Governments such as the UK Government make it very clear that we see a clear distinction between a legitimate protest—which is something that we would all welcome as part of the way in which we carry out our affairs in a country such as this—and violence, bullying and subjugation of the sort that unfortunately we appear to have seen over the weekend.
+It is very important that institutions such as this House and Governments such as the UK Government make it very clear that we see a clear distinction between a legitimate protest—which is something that we would all welcome as part of the way in which we carry out our affairs in a country such as this—and violence, bullying and subjugation of the sort that, unfortunately, we appear to have seen over the weekend.
 The two are very different, and it is important that legislatures such as this make that difference very clear indeed, as we are doing today.